Small changes that make a big difference

 6. Find a solution in technology.

-Make the most of technological advances such as online reservations and delivery services (as well as Bizimply workforce management, obviously).
+Make the most of technological advances such as online reservations and express delivery services (as well as Bizimply workforce management, obviously).
 These also help to contain labour costs.

 7. Target the right people.